nftscan-official/nftscan-api-js-sdk/README.md

-# NFTScan SDK (JavaScript / TypeScript)
+# NFTScan API SDK (JavaScript / TypeScript)
-The NFTScan SDK is a `JavaScript` / `TypeScript` library which provides convenience and quick access to the NFTScan's APIs, it helps developers build new experiences retrieving NFTs and data analysis.
+The NFTScan API SDK is a `JavaScript` / `TypeScript` library which provides convenience and quick access to the [NFTScan's APIs](https://docs.nftscan.com/), it helps developers build new experiences retrieving NFTs and data analysis.
 We provide a set of endpoints that enable you to fetch ERC721 and ERC1155 NFT assets as well as transactions, collections, marketplace statistics and more.

 To use our APIs, You need to register an account on NFTScan open platform [OpenAPI Platform](https://developer.nftscan.com) and get your `API-KEY` for making calls to API services.